Mon Jan 2021

-When paired with blogs, you can ensure cross-pollination of sorts.
+When paired with blogs, you can ensue a cross-pollination of sorts.
 Embedding videos from YouTube or Instagram can keep users on the page and gains more views and links on the video, increasing engagement on those channels.
-Win-win!
+Win win!

 The more you help, the more authoritative you will be.
 The more your audience will trust you.
 The more you will sell.

 You need to be at the centre of your business.
 As a business owner, your personality should shine through.
 Don’t just be another faceless small business.